eloytoro/react-redux-uuid/README.md

 #### Returns

-A function that injects the inner state and wrapped action creators into your component.
+A higher-order React component that injects the inner state and wrapped action creators into your component.

+**IMPORTANT NOTE:** if a component connected this way is provided an `uuid` prop then the component wont automatically generate its own UUID and it wont unregister the UUID when unmounted, this can be _extremely_ useful when dealing with UUID states that are handled manually, see the examples in the repo to understand how this works

 ### `wrapActionCreators(actionCreator, name, [uuid])`